 - Cheap as Can be: Skillshare might just be the cheapest deal out there, at just $8.25 per month on their annual plan, you’re getting access to 50,000+K hours of learning material for a price that’s close to the federal minimum wage.

 - Excellent App: It’s almost indistinguishable from the website.
-Their app covers 90+% of everything their web-based application does, so you can truly learn on the go with little to no issues.
+Their app covers 90+% of everything their web development-based application does, so you can truly learn on the go with little to no issues.

 Brilliant Pros and Cons

 - Quick Explanations: It’s logic and reasoning, not a lecture—you get actionable information and condensed class structures so that you can learn without having to endure all the fluff.
 Less “Umms” and “Uhhs” from your instructors is always a good thing.